itsfernn/consession/README.md

 1. Show a fuzzy list of your current tmux sessions.
 2. Allow you to kill (`Ctrl-D`) or rename (`Ctrl-R`) any session.
-3. Press `Zero` (key `0`) to switch to the zoxide directory view and create a new session in a chosen directory.
-4. Attach to or switch to the selected session.
+3. Automatically switches to zoxide view when query does not match any existing session
+4. Switch back to the session view by pressing `Backspace` on an empty query.
+5. Switch to an existing session or create a new one in the selected directory by pressing `Enter`.

 ### Keybindings